ivanharmat/appIconPy/README.md

  * show success message or error

 # Rquirements
- * PIP module for image manipulation - install if you don't have it
+ * PIL module for image manipulation - install if you don't have it
 ```sh
 $ sudo pip install image
 ```